ni-cky/system/Character Creation/Weapon.md

 - Half-Swording (X): You can reduce your dice pool by up to X dice and the difficulty is decreased by that number.
 - Heavy: You are only able to carry a single heavy weapon.
 - Marrow: When this weapon breaks, a marrowing wraith appears. (not good)
-- Momentum: The AP costs of any attack made with this weapon is reduced by the number of attacks previously made this round using the same weapon.
+- Momentum: The AP costs of any attack made with this weapon is reduced by the number of attacks previously made this round using the same weapon (to a minimum of 1 AP).
 - Ranged (X): You can attack with this weapon inside the range of X feet.
 - Recoil (X): When you make an attack, apply Off Balance (X) to yourself.
 - Reload: After a shot you need to reload your weapon using the Reload Action.